Hardinge Giffard, 1st Earl of Halsbury: Early life and career

 Born in Pentonville, London, Giffard was the third son of Stanley Lees Giffard, editor of the London Evening Standard, by his wife Susanna, daughter of Francis Moran, Downhill, Ballina, County Mayo.
 Hardinge attended Merton College, Oxford.
+During his time at Merton, he rowed in four seat of the Merton College Boat Club in 1844.
 His mother died when he was five, and his father married his cousin, Mary Anne Giffard.
 He was educated by his father at home, before entering Merton College, Oxford, where he obtained a fourth-class degree in literae humaniores in 1845.
 Between 1845 and 1848, he helped his father edit the Standard.

 Having entered the Inner Temple as a student in 1848, he was called to the bar there in 1850.
 Giffard joined the Westen, then the South Wales circuits.
 Afterwards he had a large practice at the Central Criminal Court and the Middlesex sessions, and he was for several years junior prosecuting counsel to the Treasury, and working treasurer in 1881.
 He was engaged in most of the celebrated trials of his time, including the Overend and Gurney and the Tichborne cases.
 He became Queen's Counsel in 1865, and a bencher of the Inner Temple.

-Between 1883-1919, he had been the constable of Launceston Castle, he was appointed by Edward VII, Duke of Cornwall.

-Political career
+Solicitor-General and House of Commons, 1874–1885

-Giffard twice contested Cardiff for the Conservatives in 1868 and 1874, but he was still without a seat in the House of Commons when he was appointed Solicitor General by Disraeli in 1875 and received the customary knighthood.
+Giffard twice contested Cardiff for the Conservatives in 1868 and 1874, but he was still without a seat in the House of Commons when he was appointed Solicitor-General by Disraeli in 1875 and received the customary knighthood.
 He also failed to gain a seat in a by-election in Horsham in 1876.

 In 1877 he succeeded in obtaining a seat, when he was returned for Launceston, which he continued to represent until his elevation to the peerage.

+Between 1883 and 1919, he had been the constable of Launceston Castle, he was appointed by Edward VII, Duke of Cornwall.

+Lord Chancellor and House of Lords, 1885–1905

 In 1885, Giffard was appointed Lord High Chancellor of Great Britain in Lord Salisbury's first administration, and was created Baron Halsbury, of Halsbury in the County of Devon, thus forming a remarkable exception to the rule that no criminal lawyer could ever reach the woolsack.
 He resumed the position in 1886 and held it until 1892 and again from 1895 to 1905, his tenure of the office, broken only by the brief Liberal ministries of 1886 and 1892–1895, being longer than that of any Lord Chancellor since Lord Eldon.
 In 1898 he was created Earl of Halsbury and Viscount Tiverton, of Tiverton, Devon.

 Halsbury was an opponent of the British trade union movement and used his position to appoint anti-union justices in the judicial system, leading to decisions such as Taff Vale Rly Co v Amalgamated Society of Rly Servants and Quinn v Leathem which restricted the unions' right to strike.
 The legal threats to trade unions at this time drove them to form the Labour Party to seek parliamentary representation.